-How do angry men become that way?
+How do angry young men become that way?
 What has gone wrong in their lives?
 One answer might be reading–or lack of it.
-Reading has a civilizing effect of bringing us into, not away from, civil society.
-Unfortunately, the big American publishing houses have thrown in the towel on books for boys.
+The big American publishing houses have thrown in the towel on books for young men.
 Why?
 Because books for teen boys don’t sell.
 Boys don’t buy books.
 Boys don’t go to mall bookstores.
 They don’t talk about books with their friends or punch them up on Goodreads.
 Boys don’t want to be seen carrying a book.
 Nowadays the reading gap between teenaged boys and teenaged girls is a chasm.
 Therefore (in marketing logic) why publish books for people who don’t like to read?
 This, of course, becomes a self-fulling downward spiral when it comes to keeping boys reading.
 Because bad things happen when boys don’t read.

 Sadly, many boys think books are for girls.
 And it turns out they’re right.
 Look at any list of new-release novels for young adults.
 Of twenty titles, fifteen will be pitched explicitly toward young women.
 Two or three novels might include male characters dealing with “otherness.”
 With luck, one of twenty books might be a realistic fiction about a heterosexual teenage boy navigating a complex rite of passage in a “right now” landscape.
 Shelf Awareness, a website dedicated to the book trades, recently posted a photo of advanced reading copies of new novels, towering piles of ARCs each with the word “girl” in the title.
 Think Gone Girl, then go from there.
 New novels with “Boy” in the title would make a very small pile, unless they include “Boyfriend,” and you know who is going to read that one.